Safe Space Student Leadership Initiative (SSLI)

 Apply for the 2018-2019 SSLI Cohort

-To create opportunities for LGBTQ and ally identified students to expand and develop their leadership, communication, and conflict management skills while participating in civic engagement and peer education activities aimed at improving the campus climate for the LGBTQ and ally identified community.
+To create opportunities for KSU students to expand and develop their leadership, communication, and conflict management skills while participating in civic engagement and peer education on topics of gender and sexuality intended to improve the campus climate.

 PurposeThe unique focus of this program will provide engagement opportunities to a variety of students who may not otherwise view themselves as, or have opportunity to be, a leader.
 Leadership development in college students has shown to have a positive impact on learning and development outcomes.
 LGBTQ college students can face a multitude of conflicting expectations on how to embrace their sexual and/or gender identity while being a valued contributor to their community.
 In focusing on the unique needs and challenges faced by LGBTQ and ally identified students, students will be better equipped to synthesize a leadership identity with a LGBTQ identity (Renn 2007).
 SSLI will offer an outlet to explore these divergences in a safe environment while providing the necessary tools to be able to think critically about their place within the campus community and society as a whole.
 It is through these efforts that we will be able to produce well-rounded, confident, and competent graduates who are able to take these skills into the real world and challenge expectations and stereotypes and improve the climate for themselves and others.